 Congress has mandated that the conforming loan limit be tied to annual increases in FHFA’s seasonally adjusted, expanded-data House Price Index.
 FHFA won’t announce the 2025 conforming loan limit until November, after it has calculated how much home prices went up during the year ending Sept.
 30.

 U.S. home prices rose 5.7 percent during the year ending June 30, FHFA reported on Aug.
-27. So Rocket is not throwing caution to the wind — although Fannie Mae forecasters expect home price appreciation to slow to 3.7 percent annually in Q3 2024 and to 3 percent in the final three months of the year.
+27. So Rocket is not throwing caution to the wind — although Fannie Mae forecasters predict home price appreciation will slow to an annual rate 3 percent by Q4 2025, it’s expected to come in at 6.3 percent during Q3 2024 and 6.1 percent in Q4.

 The rapid runup in home prices during the pandemic led many big lenders to make a practice of getting a jump on the FHFA’s official announcement of the following year’s conforming loan limit.
 Lenders are able to hold jumbo loans that they priced as conforming on their books and then sell them to Fannie and Freddie as conforming when the new limits take effect in the New Year.